OisinFoley/Thesaurus_spa_app/README.md

 Requirements:

-- NodeJs and MongoDb are required to be installed locally on your machine
+- NodeJs is required to be installed locally on your machine

 ---

 Bugs:
 - When forms are successfully submited, their values are cleared.
 This is not the case with passwords on the register view, not sure why it's happening.
 (From 1.2.0, fixed in 1.2.2)
 - Hamburger menu won't collapse on toggle.
 Puzzled as to why this is happening.
+(From 1.2.2, fixed in 1.3.1)
 - Assigning Font-family in stylesheet won't render, thus we're setting the Font-family for the entire body from within our index page.
-It's clean, but inline styling is always discouraged(From 1.2.3)
+(From 1.2.3)
+- Most CSS styling is being applied when using a stylesheet.
+For that reason, there's some inline styling.
+It's clean, but not the ideal practice

 ---

 Added in previous commits::

+(1.3.1)
+- Fixed differing logo positioning on different screen sizes.
+- Fixed non-collapsing hamburger menu on small devices.
+- Base word input on thesaurus page now features a loading animation inside the textbox while it's querying the database.
+Have set it under a timer, as you usually won't see it under a high-speed connection.

+(1.3.0)
+- Added tests with Mocha

 (1.2.3)
 - Added custom font, similar typography to an actual thesaurus.